Rajoooooo/Salesforce-Capstone/README.md

 Similarly, I created a Marketing Executive Profile, also based on the Salesforce Platform User.
 I granted access to Customer Info, Feedback, and Travel Packages, enabling marketing staff to access customer insights and package details while limiting their ability to modify booking data.
 Finally, I created a Customer Service Rep Profile that includes Read and Edit access to Bookings, Customer Info, and Feedback, allowing service agents to view and respond to customer concerns effectively.

 Through this role-based profile configuration, I ensured that each user group within the organization has access tailored to their specific responsibilities, supporting data security, workflow clarity, and operational efficiency in the Tours and Travels CRM environment.

-## Milestone 16: Users

-Before creating any users in Salesforce, I made sure to complete all the necessary setup for Profiles and Roles.
-This included configuring roles such as Travel Agent Manager, Travel Agent, Finance Officer, Marketing Executive, Customer Service Representative, and Tour Guide, each paired with a custom profile that defines the appropriate level of access.
-Once these foundational elements were in place, I proceeded to create the users.

-To begin, I went to Setup, typed "Users" in the Quick Find box, and selected Users.
-I clicked New User to create the first record.
-I entered the following details: First Name as Michael, Last Name as Jackson, an Alias (e.g., mjackson), and my personal email address to receive the activation link.
-I then assigned a unique Username in the format text@text.text (e.g., m.jackson@tourscrm.com), added a Nickname, and set the Role to Travel Agent Manager Role.
-I selected the Salesforce Platform as the User License, and assigned the Travel Agent Profile.
-After verifying all fields, I saved the user, which triggered a welcome email for account setup.

-Following that, I repeated the same process to create additional users.
-I created at least two users for each of the remaining roles: Travel Agent, Finance Officer, Marketing Executive, Customer Service Rep, and Tour Guide.
-For each user, I ensured the correct role, user license, and profile were assigned, reflecting their specific responsibilities within the Tours and Travels CRM system.
-This approach helped establish a clean and secure user structure, with appropriate visibility and permissions aligned to each department’s function.

 ## Milestone 7: Approval Process